 Although the evaluation in this paper is in terms of estimating OD pair sizes, the optimization method is not specific to them.
 The method can be applied to a wide range of measurement tasks for which a utility function can be sought.
 Our ongoing work is centered on defining new expressions for the utility function for applications such as anomaly detection and network performance analysis.
-We are also studying alternative formulations for the objective function as well as trying to identify new datasets and networks.
+We are also studying alternative formulations for the objective function as well as trying to evaluate the performance of our method in larger networks and different datasets.